vecora/ds-vecora/README.md

 4. Install dependencies locally by typing `npm install --save-dev`.

 5. Type `gulp` to build.
 Build files are located in the `dist` folder.
 Alternatively type `gulp watch` to watch for changes in the `src` folder and build continuously as files are changed.
-You can type `gulp watch --cp [path]` to automatically copy the built files somewhere. **Warning:** if you provide the `--cp` option _and do not provide a path_ the files are automatically copied to `../craft-vecora.no/web/`.
+You can type `gulp watch --cp [path]` to automatically copy the built files somewhere. **Warning:** if you provide the `--copy` option _and do not provide a path_ the files are automatically copied to `../craft-vecora.com/web/`.
 This behaviour is obviously subject to change in future updates.

 ### Building the documentation